videodoctor/FFBitrateViewer-Maui/README.md

 ## FFBitrateViewer — yet another program for video file bitrate visualization

-This is a port from the original `FFBitrateViewer`.
-This port is using [AvaloniaUI](https://avaloniaui.net/) and [ScottPlot](https://scottplot.net/) in order to support cross platform.
+This version of `FFBitrateViewer` is a unofficial port of the original version.
+The original version states:

-Please refer to the original application description:
 > _FFBitrateViewer is a FFProbe GUI that purpose is to visualize frames` bitrate extracted by FFProbe.
 It is inspired by [Bitrate Viewer](https://web.archive.org/web/20160730053853/http://www.winhoros.de/docs/bitrate-viewer/) (link to Web Archive as the program's web-site and forum are long dead).
 FFBitrateViewer allows you to select multiple files without dealing with command line and get “per frame” or “per second” info for all of them in one go._

+This port has been built using cross platform technologies, allowing to run native desktop application on Windows, Mac and Linux.

 ## Screenshots